the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-building.md

 Leaders play a critical role in ensuring that EDIA efforts in the ways of working of a team as well as the work they do are intentional and meaningful.
 Open and emergent leaders understand that research and communities are political, with members from various identities, backgrounds and political interests, who are affected by the social discourse.
 Therefore, they learn to hold safe spaces to have discussions and respond to the need for culture change with the members affected or oppressed by the status quo.
-Leaders should build crucial [ally skills](https://www.software.ac.uk/blog/2021-07-05-why-we-discuss-ally-skills-open-science) to use their privileges to step up for others in the teams.
+Leaders should build crucial [ally skills](https://www.software.ac.uk/blog/2021-07-05-why-we-discuss-ally-skills-open-science) to learn how to use their privileges to step up for others in the teams.
 - **Ensuring Diversity**: Diverse teams are high-performing teams.
 Data science and research projects are no exceptions where diverse teams should be supported.
 Diverse teams are indispensable and inherently essential for ensuring benefits for people impacted by the processes and outcomes.